SNMP configuration examples

 Inform OS 3.2.x

-- Add an SNMP Manager with your LibreNMS IP address:
+- Add an SNMP manager with the IP address of your LibreNMS server:

 addsnmpmgr <librenms ip>